 Prepare your imaging data¶

-clinicadl preprocessing extract-tensor- Prepare input data for deep learning with PyTorch
+clinicadl extract- Prepare input data for deep learning with PyTorch

-clinicadl random-search- Explore hyperparameters space by training random models
+clinicadl random-search- Explore hyperparameter space by training random models

 clinicadl train- Train with your data and create a model

-clinicadl classify- Classify one image or a list of images with your previously trained CNN
+clinicadl predict- Predict one image or a list of images with your previously trained network

-clinicadl interpret- Interpret trained CNNs on individual or group of images
+clinicadl interpret- Interpret trained CNNs on data groups

 as well as the references mentioned on the wiki page of the pipelines you used